-To Prevent Wildfires, PG&E Preemptively Cuts Power To Thousands In California
+To Prevent Wildfires, PG&E Pre-Emptively Cuts Power To Thousands In California

 Lake County (Clearlake, Clearlake Oaks, Clearlake Park, Cobb, Finley, Hidden Valley Lake, Kelseyville, Lakeport, Lower Lake, Middletown)

-Napa County (Angwin, Calistoga, Deer Park, Lake Berryessa, Napa, Pope Valley, Saint Helena)
+Napa County (Angwin, Calistoga, Deer Park, Lake Berryessa, Napa, Pope Valley, St. Helena)

 Sonoma County (Cloverdale, Geyserville, Healdsburg, Santa Rosa)